try0/mkdocs-toc-md/sample/docs/mkdocs-toc-md.md

 ### Adds description.
-If you use metadata (front matter), set the value to toc_md_description as a key.
+If you use metadata (front matter), set the value with toc_md_description as a key.
 ```
 ---
 toc_md_description: pickup target value